-COURSE-III: TERM WORK
+SERBT- 2.3: TERM WORK

-- 1. Develop ability to detect current problems and identify the topic in the field of sericulture. - 2.
+- 1. Explore the current problems and identify the topic in the field of sericulture. - 2.
 Understand the protocol / procedure involved in conduct of minor project. - 3.
 Learn about execution and compilation of minor project.

-- 1. Guidance to design, plan, and execute experiments. - 2.
-Extend support for preparation and presentation of data through power point. - 3.
-Provide guidance for preparation of final report.
+- 1. Provide guidance for designing, planning and execution of experiments. - 2.
+Provide guidance for presentation of research work through power point presentation - 3.
+Provide guidance for preparation of report.

-A topic for the minor project will be assigned to each student, which shall be either from the syllabus or from any other topic in the field of Sericulture and Seribiotechnology as approved by the guide and department council.
+A topic for the major project will be assigned to each student and it shall be either from the syllabus or from any other topic in the field of Sericulture and Seribiotechnology as approved by the guide and department council.